How we test DSLR and mirrorless cameras

 - How easy is this DSLR or mirrorless camera to use?

-- Does this DSLR or mirrorless camera shoot great video, and does the audio match up?
+- Does this DSLR or mirrorless camera shoot great video?

 - How effective is the built-in flash?